Interested in taking part?

 HOW DO SCHOOLS & GROUPS TAKE PART?

-To make sure you're the first to hear about any news and updates sign up to our mailing list and following us on social media @YorksDanceFest
+To make sure you're the first to hear about future festivals and events sign up to our mailing list and following us on social media @YorksDanceFest

 WHEN IS THE FESTIVAL STAGED?